rahimcc/Sea_battle/README.md

 # Software Engineering Course Project

 # Objective
-Objective of this project is to create Naval Battleship game with different versions using software development tecnique Extreme Programming.
+Objective of this project is to create Naval Battleship game with different versions using software development technique Extreme Programming.
 Project constains two versions.First version is played using console, another version is Graphical User Interface Application.

 ## N.Battle.V1